Fit as a Mama Bear

 Woman in sports bran and tights with back foot elevated on bench and holding dumbbells with text about a workout split below

-As a Certified Strength Coach, I help women get stronger, leaner, and more confident by helping them maximize the time they DO have.
+I help women get stronger, leaner, and more confident by helping them maximize the time they DO have.
 Working out five days per week is a great way to hit your muscle groups multiple times and keep progress rolling.

 Woman in sports bran and tights with back foot elevated on bench and holding dumbbells with text about a workout split overhead.

 Don't waste time stumbling around your workouts, not knowing where to start or what to do with the time you DO have.
-It's a sure-fire way to end up overwhelmed and frustrated - said from a mom of three.
+It's a sure-fire way to end up overwhelmed and frustrated, said from a mom of three.

 Instead, make the most out of your allotted workout time by following a tried and tested split.